 How long does the battery last?

 Again this varies, but a battery that is used correctly should last around 1000 charges, which could equate to around 40000+ miles!!
 Bear in mind that if the battery runs out, you can always pedal!
 It is not like running out of petrol.

 Do I need to pedal?

-On many of the models that we sell, you can either pedal or use the throttle.
+On some of the models we sell, you can either pedal or use the throttle.

 How much assistance do I get?

 A popular misconception with electric bikes is that they are too easy to use.
 This used to be the case when there was only one power level.
 However on most modern quality bikes, the rider has the choice of how much or how little assistance they require, with often up to 5 power settings to choose from.

 On level ground or gentle slopes, the power can be turned down but at the touch of a button increased, as more assistance is required.
 This not only enables the rider to choose how easy or hard they would like to work, it also extends the range of the battery.
 This ability to adjust the amount of assistance suits the majority of electric bike riders who still want to cycle, but do not want to get off or struggle when it comes to the hills.
 With the power assistance of an electric bike they are still able to get the healthy exercise they would from riding a conventional bike.

 The power assistance of an electric bike does not take away any of the enjoyment experienced with bike riding, in fact it actually makes bike riding more fun as even the hills become enjoyable!